-Most accidents at markets involve windblown tents, canopies and umbrellas.
+Most accidents at markets involve windblown, canopies.
 We require all vendors to minimize the risk caused by canopies by following rules for canopy safety.
-Canopy weights must be attached to vendor and market canopies at all times.
+Canopy/tent weights must be attached to vendor and market canopies at all times.

 In certain inclement weather conditions even properly secured canopies can be precarious.
 If canopies need to be taken down in the middle of market due to inclement weather, vendors should direct customers to move out of the way so they are not injured.

 Canopies are used at markets to shield vendors and their product from sun and rain, but unpredictable winds can come up at any moment creating a safety hazard if the canopy is not properly secured.
-Sufficiently weighted canopies will have at least 40 pounds per leg.
 One canopy manufacturer recommends at least 40 pounds on each corner of a 10×10 tent.
-50 pounds should be used for umbrellas.
 Weights for signs will vary depending on the size of sign.

 Always secure canopies.
 During setup and breakdown periods canopies are vulnerable to wind.
 Stay alert.
 During the peak business hours of markets, the mere presence of hundreds of shoppers, along with the tight configuration of all the vendors, creates a disruption in the flow of wind, reducing its force through the market.
 But at setup and breakdown times, the shoppers are gone, the solid block of vendors is disrupted, and you are at some point in the process of setting up or taking down your canopy.
 You must be sure to completely secure your canopy as soon as you set it up, and take down your canopy as soon as you remove its weights at the end of the day.
 Do NOT let yourself be interrupted by ANYTHING in the middle of this process, as a half-secured canopy is as dangerous, if not more dangerous, than an unsecured canopy.